How do I update my model? On the resilience of Predictive Process Monitoring models to change: Results

-\paragraph{Answering RQ1}
+\paragraph{Answering RQ1.}

-The accuracy metric of all models for the two experimental settings 10\%-70\% and 40\%-40\%, on all the outcome formulae is reported in Table~\ref{tab:accuracy1}.
-The best result for each outcome is emphasised in red\footnote{We indicate in red the best result, which may be due to digits smaller than the third decimal one reported in the paper.}.
-Since several experiments have extremely close results for different models we have emphasised in bold results that differentiate from the best one for less than 0.01.
-Table~\ref{tab:accuracy2} reports the percentage of gain/loss of $\Mone$, $\Mtwo$, and $\Mthree$ w.r.t. $\Mzero$.
-The percentage of gain or loss\footnote{Computed as $\frac{\M_{i}-\Mzero}{\Mzero}$, $i \in \{1,2,3\}$.} is reported together with a green (for gain) or red (for loss) histogram.
+The AUC of all models, for the two experimental settings 10\%-70\% and 40\%-40\%, for all datasets, is reported in Tables~\ref{tab:accuracy1_a} and ~\ref{tab:accuracy1_b}.
+The best result for each dataset and labelling is emphasised in italic\footnote{We indicate in italic the best result, which may be due to digits smaller than the third decimal one reported in the paper.}.
+Since, in many cases, different models have very close accuracy, we have emphasised in bold the results that differ from the best ones for less than 0.01.
+Tables~\ref{tab:accuracy2_a} and~\ref{tab:accuracy2_b} report, for the two experimental settings 10\%-70\% and 40\%-40\%, the percentage of gain/loss of $\Mone$, $\Mtwo$, and $\Mthree$ w.r.t. $\Mzero$.
+The percentage of gain or loss\footnote{Computed as $\frac{\M_{i}-\Mzero}{\Mzero}$, $i \in \{1,2,3\}$.} is reported together with an histogram of gains and losses.
 In order to ease the comparison, $\Mtwo$ is reported in both tables.

-By looking at the table we can immediately see that $\Mtwo$ and $\Mthree$ are the clear best performers, especially in the first setting 10\%-70\%, and that $\Mzero$ is almost consistently the worst performer, often with a significant difference in terms of accuracy.
-This highlights the fact that the need for update is a real issue also in typical \ppm settings.
-The only slight exception to this finding is the BPIC15 dataset setting 10\%-70\% where the performance of $\Mzero$ are comparable to those of the other models for almost all the outcome formulae (see Table \ref{tab:accuracy2_a}).
-This is due to a peculiarity of this dataset which shows a high similarity between the initial part of the data and those of the test set.
+By looking at the tables, we can immediately see that $\Mtwo$ and $\Mthree$ are the clear best performers, especially in the first setting 10\%-70\%, and that $\Mzero$ is almost consistently the worst performer, often with a significant difference in terms of accuracy.
+This highlights that the need to update the predictive models is a real issue in typical \ppm settings.
+The only exception to this finding is provided by the results obtained for the BPIC15 dataset, where the performance of $\Mzero$ is comparable to that of the other models for almost all the outcome formulae.
+This is due to the fact that, for this dataset, there is a high homogeneity of the process behavior over time.
+This is confirmed by the entropy values, provided in Table~\ref{table:entropy}, that remain quite stable across the entire log.
+Moreover, we can observe that BPIC12 with labelling $\phi_{23}$ has overall the lowest accuracy for all the four update strategies.
+This is possibly due to the high label unbalance characterizing this dataset (see Table~\ref{table:labels}).